 - RFID: Data pulled from RFID readers is easily viewed.
 All changes to any assets are recorded and kept with the pertaining asset.
 This allows users to trace all information and keep it updated as changes occur.

 RFID’s features directly correlate to the SOX requirements mentioned above – but it has other ways it supports this as well:

 - Simple Reporting: RFID makes running reports incredibly easy as data is continuously updated and ready to be pulled at any time.
 Users can enter the parameters and get up-to-date information within minutes, rather than waiting for a manual count or referencing a previous report.

 - ERP Integration: ERP systems are often employed to help with SOX compliance.
 RFID software, such as ItemAware, can easily integrate with these systems making it easier to share and pull information.

-Non-compliance to Sarbanes-Oxley, even mistakenly, is punishable by law.6 Ensuring that your company is meeting all requirements is crucial…and RFID can make that process easier.
+Ensuring that your company is meeting all requirements to Sarbanes-Oxley is crucial, and RFID can make that process easier.

 Elyse Cheatwood is our Marketing Manager.
 With ten years in marketing and ever-increasing knowledge of the Automated Identification Data Collection (AIDC) industry, she creates research-driven content based on market trends, industry updates and tech insights from reputable sources (including the professionals she works alongside).